drashland/website-v2/docs/line/v1.x/2_tutorials/2_creating_a_cli/2_subcommand_clis/3_part_2_add_an_argument.md

 ## Steps

-1. Add an argument to your main command's `signature`.
-This argument will take in a file pattern and pass it off to `Deno.run()` to run tests in the next step.
+1. Add the `file_pattern` argument to your main command's `signature` property.
+   This argument will take in a file pattern and pass it to `Deno.run()` to run tests.

    ```diff-typescript
      // cli.ts